ktbyers/netmiko/CONTRIBUTING.md

 ```

+#### Install Poetry

-Install Poetry (Poetry is used to manage the dependencies needed for the
+Poetry is used to manage the dependencies needed for the Netmiko development environment.
-Netmiko development environment).

 Make sure that you add Poetry to your $PATH.

 [Poetry Install](https://python-poetry.org/docs/#installing-with-the-official-installer)